Best Affordable Alternatives To The Metabones Speedbooster

 Strengths: The Viltrox EF-M2 Adapter connects the electronics of the lens to the camera, so autofocus and aperture can work from the camera.
 This will drastically increase the options of lenses you can use.
 Additionally, it has the same benefits as other boosters, giving an extra .6 stops and 0.71x magnification.
 The image quality is solid, though minor concessions will be made.

-Though there is an electronic connection, autofocus is slow, unreliable, and can have trouble finding focus.
-Finally, there are some issues image with quality including a soft image and some chromatic aberration.
+Though there is an electronic connection, autofocus is slow, unreliable, and difficult to find focus.
+Finally, you’ll a slightly softer image and some chromatic aberration.

-Description: This is one of the cheapest options for a focal reducer that has an electronic connection.
+Description: This is one of the cheapest options for a focal reducer with an electronic connection.
 If you plan on using anything besides cine lenses, this is essential.
-The booster itself does well to create a rather sharp image, though it’s not perfect.
+The booster does well to create a rather sharp image, though it’s imperfect.
 For the price, the extra boost in aperture is great and it is very handy to help offset the MFT crop factor.

 Conclusion

-Often times focal reducers seem like expensive pieces of gear that aren’t worth it.
-After seeing some of the affordable options though, hopefully, you may be considering picking one up.
+Often focal reducers seem like expensive pieces of gear that aren’t worth it.
+After seeing some of the affordable options, though, you may be considering picking one up.

-Especially for filmmakers, videographers, and photographers using crop sensors, focal reducers can greatly expand the number of lenses you have available to you as well as their usability.
+Especially for filmmakers, videographers, and photographers using crop sensors, focal reducers can greatly expand the number of lenses available to you and their usability.

-Additionally, if you are transitioning between cameras, focal reducers can be a great way to equip old lenses to new cameras.
+Additionally, focal reducers can be a great way to equip old lenses with new cameras if you are transitioning between cameras.

-There are plenty of benefits of using focal reducers, from the widened focal length to an extra stop in aperture.
+Focal reducers have numerous benefits, from the widened focal length to an extra stop in the aperture.

 Cade Taylor is a filmmaker and writer based out of Los Angeles.
 Originally from Seattle, he continues to work as the Outreach Coordinator for the Bigfoot Script Challenge, where he helps connect up-and-coming writers with industry professionals.
 When he’s not working on his own projects, helping out with Bigfoot, or covering desks, Cade loves to share what he knows with other filmmakers and promote great content.